artnoage/ARC-AGI-2/memory_bank/activeContext.md

 ## Current work focus

-The project is currently in **Phase 2: Benchmarking Agent Reasoning**.
-Following the completion of the synthetic data generation interface (Phase 1), the focus is now on implementing, testing, and refining the benchmarking suite to evaluate language model reasoning on ARC tasks.
+The agent refactoring task is complete.
+Awaiting the next task.
+The project remains in **Phase 2: Benchmarking Agent Reasoning**.

 ## Recent changes (Phase 2)